Don't Mesh with Me: Generating Constructive Solid Geometry Instead of Meshes by Fine-Tuning a Code-Generation LLM: Related Work

 These models, lacking task-specific fine-tuning, often produce inaccurate geometric outputs even for simple tasks.
 Their limited spatial reasoning capabilities, stemming from insufficient training data, make precise 3D geometry generation particularly challenging.

 \paragraph{CAD Sequence Generation}

-Approaches such as DeepCAD \cite{wu2021deepcaddeepgenerativenetwork} and Simcurl \cite{chu2022simcurlsimplecontrastiveuser} use a transformer based architecture to generate CAD sequences.
-DeepCAD, in particular, is able to perform two primary functions: autoencoding existing CAD designs and generating random shapes.
-Even though these capabilities have limited use cases, they display the model's ability to generate plausible geometry.
+Approaches such as DeepCAD \cite{wu2021deepcaddeepgenerativenetwork}, SkexGen \cite{xu2022skexgen} and HNC-CAD \cite{xu2023hierarchicalneuralcodingcontrollable} use transformer based architectures to generate CAD sequences.
+DeepCAD primarily performs two functions: autoencoding CAD designs and generating random shapes.
+While their use cases are limited, they showcase the model's ability to produce plausible geometry.

 Text2CAD \cite{khan2024text2cadgeneratingsequentialcad} generates CAD sequences from textual descriptions by converting natural language into 2D sketches and 3D operations.
 The system uses LLMs and VLMs in its data annotation pipeline to create text prompts with varying complexity for CAD models, and employs a transformer-based autoregressive architecture to generate construction sequences.
 However, the approach depends on specialized CAD sequence training data.
 In addition it doesn't use LLMs for 3D geometry generation, and cannot complete existing 3D geometries at specified positions.